List of United Kingdom food and drink products with protected status: Application under EU law in the UK (applicable in Northern Ireland since 2021)

 As a result of the Protocol on Ireland/Northern Ireland of the Withdrawal agreement, Northern Ireland remains covered by the EU scheme, and not the UK scheme.
 This means that for existing indications on 31 December 2020 the same indications are applicable as in other parts of the UK.
 However, new designations under EU law are automatically protected in Northern Ireland, while that is not the case for new designations under UK law.
 Furthermore, in Northern Ireland manufacturers are required to print the EU logos for the indications, rather than the UK logos.

+Application process

+Applications under the United Kingdom’s geographical indications (GI) scheme follow a defined sequence of stages.
+The applicant first completes a product specification.
+This document outlines the production methods, provides proof of origin, identifies the geographical location and the applicant’s connection to it, nominates a control body, and details the applicant’s entitlement to use any special product labels.
+Supporting evidence must then be produced.

+The applicant next prepares a single document that summarises the product specification.
+If the application meets the scheme’s requirements, this summary is published on the UK Government website.

+The published specification and single document are then open to objection by third parties for three months, with a further two months allowed for the submission of a reasoned statement of objection.

+Where objections are received and accepted as valid, the applicant and the objecting parties have three months in which to reach agreement on the product specification and single document.
+Minor amendments may be made by consent; substantial changes require a fresh application.

+If no agreement is reached, a competent authority issues a final decision on the application.
+Either the applicant or a third party may appeal an acceptance or rejection to the First-tier Tribunal.

 Products with protected status

 The categorisation below is based on the format used in the Database of Origin and Registration and E-Bacchus databases.
 The year is the year of first registration in either the UK or EU.

 In 5 cases the EU registered a name of 2 products under the same entry, whereas they were registered under separate entries in the UK.
 In that case the UK-naming convention is followed.